mountainviewsmartcontracts/mozdm-design/docs/cases/all_roles.md

 ![Make Predictions](/img/_make_predictions.png)

-The idea here is that we are separating the
+The idea here is that we are separating the creation of a prediction from the making of bets.

 ## Create a bet (take either side)